outlierClassifier/py_lstm/README.md

 # py_lstm
 LSTM based models for disruption detection.
-Includes a supervised ensemble classifier and an unsupervised autoencoder for anomaly detection.
-The API now follows the Node Protocol with `/train` and `/train/{ordinal}` endpoints to stream discharges.
+This repository provides both a supervised ensemble classifier and an unsupervised autoencoder for anomaly detection.
+The HTTP API implements the Node Protocol with a `/train` handshake followed by `/train/{ordinal}` uploads and a `/predict` endpoint for single discharge predictions.